atr1z/test-back/.cascade/context.md

 1. Runs on every push to `main`
 2. Checks for changesets
 3. Creates/updates a "Version Packages" PR
-4. When merged, publishes to npm (if NPM_TOKEN is set)
+4. When merged, versions are updated in git history

 ### Best Practices